appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Fusion-to-echart-guide.md

 # Convert FusionCharts to ECharts

-This guide shows you how to convert your existing Fusion chart into Echarts.
+This guide shows you how to convert your existing [Fusion chart](/reference/widgets/chart#custom-fusion-chart-arrayobject) into [Echarts](/reference/widgets/chart#chart-type-string).

 :::caution
 Starting March 1, 2024, Fusion Charts face deprecation in Appsmith.
 Consequently, instances of Chart widgets with custom Fusion Charts display a watermark.
 Migration to ECharts is recommended at your earliest convenience.
 :::

-## FusionCharts Configuration
+## Data conversion

 This section shows the configuration of Fusion Charts before converting them to ECharts.
-You can follow the example below if you do not have Fusion Charts.
+Make sure that the FusionCharts data is placed inside a JavaScript object for the conversion process.

 <dd>

-*Example:* lets create a bubble chart, using FusionCharts:
+*Example*: If you have a bubble Fusion Chart and want to convert it to ECharts:

-1. Create a JSObject and add the following data:
+1. Add your Fusion Chart data inside a JSObject like this:

 ```jsx
 export default {